The Economics of Social Data: Implications for Consumer Privacy

 We now explore how these additional characteristics influence information policy and the profits of the data intermediary.
 To this end, we augment the description of consumer demand by splitting the population into $J$ homogeneous groups:

 The intermediary's data inflow policy must now specify whether to anonymize the consumers' signals across groups and within each group.
-However, arguments similar to those used in Theorem \ref{si} establish that it is always more profitable to anonymize all signals within each group, rather than revealing the consumers' identities.
+However, Proposition \ref{ga} establishes that it is always more profitable to anonymize all signals within each group, rather than revealing the consumers' identities.

-\begin{proposition}[No Discrimination within Groups] \quad The data policy that anonymizes all signals within each group $j=1,...,J$ and only reveals each consumer $i$'s group identity is more profitable than the complete data-sharing policy. \end{proposition}
+\begin{corollary}[No Discrimination within Groups] \quad The data policy that anonymizes all signals within each group $j=1,...,J$ and only reveals the group identity of each consumer $i$ is more profitable than the complete data-sharing policy. \end{corollary}

 By further specifying the model, we can identify conditions under which the data intermediary will collect and transmit group characteristics.
 By collecting information about the group characteristics, the intermediary influences the extent of price discrimination.
 For example, the intermediary could anonymize all signals across groups, thus forcing the producer to offer only a single price.
 Alternatively, the intermediary could allow the producer to discriminate between two groups of consumers by recording and transmitting the group identities.
 As intuition would suggest, enabling price discrimination across groups not only allows the intermediary to charge a higher fee to the producer but also increases the compensation owed to consumers.